A lifetime of changes…

 How often would we meet, and how much does it cost?

 The length of therapy varies by person.
 This can be due to a variety of factors.
-Typically, there is a period of few months where weekly therapy sessions are necessary, but then it can taper off to every two weeks, to once a month, to no longer being necessary, or with an occasional check-in.
+Typically, there is a period of few months where weekly therapy sessions are necessary, but then it can taper off to every two weeks, to once a month, to no longer even being necessary.
+Some people may benefit with an occasional check-in.
 It all depends on a person’s circumstances.
 In general, the more complicated and complex a person’s situation is, the more time that may be needed.
-The music therapy and counseling services offered by SoundWell Music Therapy are an hour-long and cost $80 an hour when provided in Longmont, or $90 when provided outside of Longmont.
+The music therapy and counseling services offered by SoundWell Music Therapy are an hour-long and cost $90 an hour when provided in Longmont, or $100 when provided outside of Longmont.

 My loved one or I am home-bound.
 Can you come to us?

-Yes, we can come to clients if they live in Boulder County or Loveland.
+Yes, we can come to clients if they live in Boulder County.
 This includes going to long-term care communities.

 How could music make therapy more effective for my loved one or me?